 Organized Crime Research

-of organized crime is found within the term itself, mainly, organization.
+of organized crime is found within the term organized crime itself, that is, organization.

 Beirne and Messerschmidt

 The core of syndicated crime is commonly referred to as organized crime, which is the provision of illegal goods and services in a society.
 Organized crime has a structure that makes it possible to provide illegal goods and services to the society on a regular basis.
 Organized crime includes illegal drug distribution, illegal prostitution and money laundering.

 relationships binding professional criminals, politicians, law enforcers, and